If you have running water in your home, here are a few important things you need to know about your drains!

 How to Unclog a Sink and Prevent Clogs

 - Let plenty of water run down the drain by keeping the faucet open for up to a half a minute each day.

 - Sink lines commonly plug because not enough water is flushed through them, especially after the garbage disposal is used.

-- Run the facet for about five seconds after you turn off the disposal.
+- Run the faucet for about five seconds after you turn off the disposal.
 This helps flush the line.

 - Never pour hot oil or grease down the sink—whether or not you have a disposal.